jeffreycwitt/pl339/docs/12-distant-reading.md

 ## Google Ngram Viewer

-Another simple example of distant reading is the (Google Ngram Viewer)[Albert Einstein,Sherlock Holmes,Frankenstein](https://books.google.com/ngrams/)]
+Another simple example of distant reading is the [Google Ngram Viewer](https://books.google.com/ngrams/)

 In this application you can explore all google books "from a distance", namely by looking for frequency trends in different the corpus of google books broken out by time.